sean-dingxu/keyphrase/readme.md

 # KeyPhrase Visualization
 ### Description
 **For WING's task one**
-###Input :
+### Input :
 - URL for PDF
-####Requirements:
+#### Requirements:
 - Fetch the PDF using the input URL
 - Identify the content and title of the PDF using OCR processor
 - Get keyPhrases of the content and store it with the title and URL locally
-- Visualize top keyphrases for the entire digested collection
+- Visualize top keyPhrases for the entire digested collection
-- Visualize keyphrases for a particular paper
+- Visualize keyPhrases for a particular paper

 ### File Structure
 keyphrase